 GHG emissions from vehicles using roads are a function of distance traveled (expressed as VMT), road grade, and vehicle speed.
-Under all action alternatives, VMT in Washington County would increase by less than 1 percent compared to no action levels (Table 3.12-1).
+Under all action alternatives, VMT in Washington County would increase by less than 1 percent compared to no action levels (Table 3.12-1), resulting in a negligible increase in GHG emissions.